Medicare Reimbursement for Mobile Imaging: What Facilities Need to Know

 Insufficient documentation is the second most common reason for claim denials, after incorrect POS codes.

-CMS adjusts Medicare reimbursement rates annually through the Physician Fee Schedule.
-For 2026, notable changes include:
+CMS adjusts Medicare reimbursement annually through the Physician Fee Schedule.
+Rather than rely on a fixed figure, watch the levers that move the numbers:

-• Conversion factor adjustment.
+- Conversion factor.
 The Medicare conversion factor determines base payment amounts.
-Monitor the CMS final rule (typically published in November) for the 2026 rate.
+Monitor the CMS final rule (typically published in November) for the upcoming year's figure.

-• Geographic adjustments.
-Rates vary by region based on the Geographic Practice Cost Index (GPCI).
-Facilities in high-cost areas typically see higher reimbursement.
+- Geographic adjustments.
+Rates vary by region based on the Geographic Practice Cost Index (GPCI); higher-cost areas typically see higher reimbursement.

 Hospital-at-Home Expansion

-The CMS Acute Hospital Care at Home waiver program continues to expand.
-This increases demand for mobile diagnostic services in home settings.
-Facilities participating in hospital-at-home programs should ensure their mobile imaging partners can support the program's documentation and turnaround requirements.
+The CMS Acute Hospital Care at Home waiver program continues to expand, increasing demand for mobile diagnostic services in home settings.
+Facilities in hospital-at-home programs should ensure their mobile imaging partners can support the program's documentation and turnaround requirements.

-CMS has been expanding prior authorization requirements for advanced imaging (CT, MRI).
-Portable X-ray and basic ultrasound are generally exempt.
-Still, facilities should monitor for any changes to prior auth rules that could affect mobile imaging services.
+CMS has expanded prior authorization for advanced imaging (CT, MRI).
+Portable X-ray and basic ultrasound are generally exempt — but monitor for any changes to prior-auth rules that could affect mobile imaging services.

 Choosing a Medicare-Compliant Provider